 Although providing LoM protection is the responsibility of the generator, where LoM intertripping is required the intertripping scheme shall be designed and owned by NGED.
-Where a Power Generating Module requiring LoM intertripping is connected to the network of an Other Authorised Distributor (as defined in the Distribution Code) that is in turn connected to NGED's network, the parts of the intertripping scheme relating to NGED's network shall be designed and owned by NGED in coordination with the Other Authorised Distributor.
-This directive contains requirements for such intertripping schemes.
+Where a Power Generating Module requiring LoM intertripping is connected to the network of an Other Authorised Distributor (as defined in the Distribution Code) that is in turn connected to NGED's network, the parts of the intertripping scheme relating to NGED's network shall be designed and owned by NGED.
+The customer or OAD, as applicable, is responsible for ensuring that the generation is disconnected when LoM intertripping operates.
+The customer or OAD shall utilise an intertripping system that meets the requirements of NGEDs protection standards